MCPI-Revival/minecraft-pi-reborn/docs/modding/README.md

 # Modding Guide
 In addition to various built-in mods, MCPI-Reborn includes an SDK for creating custom mods.

-This tutorial explains how to set it up and use it.
+This tutorial explains how to set up and use it.

 ## Chapters
 1. [My First Mod](MY_FIRST_MOD.md)